cstrike-exchange/exchange-matching-engine/README.md

 # Exchange

-Simulated exchange prioritising high throughput and low latency trading.
+Simulated exchange, using a distrubted systems approach to facilitate high throughput and low latency trading.

 ## Features
 ### Functional